The grading system at Brookdale is as follows:

 *Successful completion includes grades of D or higher.

-D. Academic Suspension - A student who has been on Academic Probation and has not achieved Satisfactory Academic Standing by the end of the probation period will be suspended from the College for at least one full semester (Fall or Spring).
-The suspended student will not be permitted to attend any intervening Winterim or Summer terms.
+D. Academic Suspension - A student who has been on Academic Probation and has not achieved Satisfactory Academic Standing by the end of the probation period will be suspended from the College for at least one long semester (Fall or Spring).
+The suspended student will not be permitted to attend Winterim or Summer terms.
 Once the Academic Suspension period has expired, the student may return to the College under the conditions specified in F. Reinstatement after Suspension or Dismissal.

 E. Appeal of Academic Suspension - A student placed on academic suspension may appeal the suspension, based on extraordinary circumstances, through the following process: The student must meet with a counselor within seven (7) days of notification of suspension and discuss the reason for the appeal.
 The counselor supports or denies the appeal.
-If the counselor supports the appeal: the student must write a letter to the Director, Student Development Services explaining in full the basis for the appeal, the extenuating circumstances, and a plan for academic success.
+If the counselor supports the appeal: the student must write a letter to the Director, Student Services explaining in full the basis for the appeal, the extenuating circumstances, and a plan for academic success.
 All appropriate documentation must be included.
 The Director must receive this letter, along with a letter of support from the counselor, within ten (10) days following notification of suspension.
-Within ten (10) days following notification of suspension, the student must make an appointment to meet with the Director, Student Development Services.
+Within ten (10) days following notification of suspension, the student must make an appointment to meet with the Director, Student Services.
 The Director will make a determination on the appeal.
 The results will be forwarded to the counselor and the Registration Office.
 The Director’s office will notify the student of the results within seven (7) days of the meeting.
 The decision of the Director is final.
 The student who successfully appeals the suspension may return to the College on Conditional Reinstatement.
 The student is governed by the conditions outlined in F. Reinstatement after Suspension or Dismissal.

 F. Reinstatement After Suspension or Dismissal - A student who is reinstated after Academic Suspension or Academic Dismissal will be required to meet with a counselor and plan the next semester with Satisfactory Academic Standing as a goal.
 The counselor’s signature is required for registration.
 Upon reinstatement, the student will be placed on Conditional Reinstatement and will have, with the exceptions noted below, one semester to achieve Satisfactory Academic Standing.
 Students who do not achieve Satisfactory Academic Standing in the semester following reinstatement will remain under Conditional Reinstatement until they have attempted 14 additional degree credits and if they fall into one of the following categories: